A family owned and operated factory run by a third generation Peruvian-Italian designer.

 We know her grandfather would be proud.

-*We have enjoyed collaborating and creating with her so much that we’ve recently partnered with her on a line called Huma Blanco.
+*We have enjoyed collaborating and creating with her so much that we’ve partnered with her on a line called Huma Blanco.